 A service dog (SD) is a dog who is trained to perform tasks to mitigate his handler’s disability.
 They have public access with their human partner and can go anywhere the public is allowed.

 An emotional support dog (ESD) helps with issues like anxiety disorders, and while they do provide a benefit to their partner and have more rights than a pet dog, they do not have full public access.
-They are allowed on planes (as of this writing) and in apartments with proper documentation.
+They are no longer allowed on planes, but are allowed in rental housing with proper documentation.

 A therapy dog (TD) is trained to go places such as hospitals and nursing homes to provide comfort to a variety of people (instead of just one partner, which is the case with a service or emotional support dog).
 TD’s do not have public access except to places they are invited to come and visit.